Skip to main content

 SymptomCauseFix

-Attachment created but invisible in UIWrong entityId — passed the parent’s id instead of entity.idRe-fetch the parent’s entity { id } and re-register
+Attachment created but not visible in the UIThe wrong entityId, the parent’s id instead of entity.id.Re-fetch the parent’s entity { id } and register again.

-Verifying the attachment
+Verify the attachment

-After step 3, the attachment is visible:
+After step 3, you can confirm the attachment in two ways:

-• In the ION UI — open the parent entity and check the attachments panel.
+• In the ION UI, open the parent entity and check the attachments panel.

-query VerifyUpload($id: Int!) {
+query VerifyUpload($id: ID!) {

 fileAttachment(id: $id) {